-Direct drive wheels are relatively new additions to the world of sim racing, only being around for the last few years.
-They offer sim racers a new way to immerse themselves in the racing experience, and although they are expensive, they come with several key benefits.
+Direct drive wheels are the most realistic on the market in terms of force feedback.
+They offer sim racers a new way to immerse themselves in the racing experience, and although they are expensive, direct drive sim racing wheels come with several key benefits.

 - More power than gear and belt-driven wheels

 - More accurate force feedback